All Episodes

 The life I live, which is my dream that has come true, is only because of all of you.

-It doesn't matter if if you're trained in situational self-defense as I am, because you may not have that opportunity.
+It doesn't matter if you're trained in situational self-defense as I am, because you may not have that opportunity.

 I just urge everyone.

-I think one way, and and there are people that are afraid of firearm, for example.
+I think one way, and there are people that are afraid of firearm, for example, but I don't think you'll be afraid of the non-lethal option.

 It's legal in all 50 states.